-Smith and Williamson Corporate Finance provides advice to entrepreneurs and owner-managed businesses on buying a business, selling a business and raising finance for a business.
+Smith and Williamson Corporate Finance provides advice for entrepreneurs and owner-managed businesses on buying a business, selling a business and raising finance for a business.
 For many entrepreneurs these transactions will be one of the most important things they ever do and one of the most stressful things they ever do.
-Our role is to simply assist that entrepreneur in making the process as painless as possible.
+Our role is to assist that entrepreneur in making that process as painless as possible.

 Join us on